-The rise in the number of households with just one or two people has meant that many can save money by having a water meter installed.
-Find out if you can save and whether you can have a water meter installed.
+The rise in the number of households with just one or two people has meant that many can save money with a water meter.
+Find out if you can save money with a water meter and whether you can have a water meter installed.

 If you don’t have a water meter, your bill is based on the rateable value of your property, which takes account of factors such as its size and location (in Scotland, it’s based on your council tax band).
 With a water meter, you pay for the water you use, plus a fixed amount for standing charges.
 So could you save money with one?